socrates018/iot-project/raspberry1/README.md

-((((# NAME RASPBERRY A DEBUG FOLDER  because it is used as debug)))))
-# raspberry1

-This directory contains Python projects and examples for Raspberry Pi, focusing on MQTT, simple apps, and project templates.
+# Raspberry Pi 1 - Central UDP to MQTT Gateway

+This directory contains Python scripts for the central gateway that collects sensor data from all ESP32 nodes and forwards it to an MQTT broker.

 ## Structure
+- `udp_to_mqtt.py` - Main gateway script that receives UDP packets from ESP32s and publishes to MQTT
-- `test-mqtt-publish/` - MQTT publish example to test functionality
+- `test-mqtt-publish/` - MQTT publish example for testing
+- `udp_sender_test.py` - Test script for sending UDP packets
-- `test-mqtt-subscribe/` - MQTT subscribe example to test functionality
+- `test_tcp.py` - TCP & UDP communication test script

 # UDP to MQTT Gateway for ESP32 Sensor Nodes